How To Design Event Name Badges (that don’t suck)

 Keep It Green

-Your guests don't want to be handed a plastic name badge holder or a synthetic lanyard with metal and plastic bits.
-People don’t appreciate the impact these materials have on the environment—plus, they get stuck disposing of it.
+Your guests don’t want to be handed a plastic name badge holder or a synthetic lanyard full of metal and plastic bits.
+Besides looking dated, those materials often end up as landfill fodder the minute the event is over.
+People are increasingly aware of the environmental toll; they don’t appreciate the impact these single-use plastics have on the planet—and nobody wants to feel guilty about a piece of trash with their name on it!

+The good news is that eco-friendly alternatives for name tags are not only abundant, they’re downright awesome.
 Make the switch to eco-friendly materials.
-Terra Tag sustainable name badges and lanyards are handcrafted with recycled or seed-infused paper and 100% eco-friendly materials, offering a stylish and sustainable solution for your event.
+Terra Tag’s sustainable name badges and lanyards, for instance, are handcrafted with recycled or seed-infused paper and 100% compostable materials, offering a stylish and earth-friendly solution for your event.
+Our seed paper badges can be planted after use – instead of leaving behind waste, they literally leave wildflowers 🌱.
+Talk about a conversation starter!

 Rhonda Sweet